 \subsection{Non-Gaussian disorder}

-The first of these removals of specificity is effected by considering non-Gaussian disorder distributions.
+For investigating the question of genericity, the first of the removals of specificity is effected by considering non-Gaussian disorder distributions.
 Therefore, the ``second step'' mentioned above is followed to separately introduce disorder at $\alpha_1$ from the uniform and Cauchy-Lorentz distributions, instead of the Gaussian one.
 For the case of the uniform distribution, random numbers are selected from a uniform distribution with $\mu_U = \alpha_1$, where $\alpha_1$ is the random number generated in the first step, and $\gamma_U = 1/2$.
 In the Cauchy-Lorentz case, disorder is introduced at $\alpha_1$ by choosing random numbers from a Cauchy-Lorentz distribution with median $x_0=\alpha_1$ and semi-interquartile range $\gamma_{C-L}=1/2$.
 Note that the mean is equal to the median for the Gaussian and uniform distributions.
 The data for the uniform distribution is plotted as green crosses, and that for the Cauchy-Lorentz as blue pluses, in Fig.~\ref{f1}.

 As already reported above, the average entanglement for the Haar-uniformly chosen random pure two qubit states is $0.589$, while the corresponding standard deviation is $0.230$, in the ordered (clean) case.
 All numbers in the calculations for the two-qubit cases are correct to three significant figures.
 The equality symbols used in the corresponding figures are up to this precision.
-It can be seen from Fig.~\ref{f1} that introduction of disorder in the parameter $\alpha_1$ from Gaussian and uniform distributions does not affect the quenched averaged entanglement (equalling \(0.588\) in the former case, as already reported above, and \(0.589\) in the latter one).
-However, the quenched averaged standard deviations of the corresponding entanglement distributions are reduced (being \(0.197\) in the case of Gaussian disorder, as already reported above, and \(0.205\) in the uniform case).
-There are appreciable changes in both mean and standard deviation (being respectively \(0.529\) and \(0.152\)) of the entanglement distribution when the disorder in the parameter $\alpha_1$ is from the Cauchy-Lorentz distribution.
+It can be seen from Fig.~\ref{f1} that introduction of disorder in the parameter $\alpha_1$ from Gaussian and uniform distributions {{slightly reduce}} the disorder averaged entanglement (equalling \(0.569\) in the former case, as already reported above, and \(0.581\) in the latter one).
+However, the disorder averaged standard deviations of the corresponding entanglement distributions are significantly reduced (being \(0.153\) in the case of Gaussian disorder, as already reported above, and \(0.157\) in the uniform case).
+There are appreciable changes in both mean and standard deviation (being respectively \(0.513\) and \(0.141\)) of the entanglement distribution when the disorder in the parameter $\alpha_1$ is from the Cauchy-Lorentz distribution.